lbechberger/MLinPractice/Documentation.md

 ## ZeitZeiton Group- MLinPractice

 ## Proprecessing
-This application is capable of handling correctly 14 languages, since the used Snowball Stemmer supports the following 14 languages: Arabic, English, Spanish, French, German, Norwegian, Danish, Dutch, Swedish, Italian, Hungarian, Portuguese, Russian and Romanian.
+This application is capable of handling correctly 14 languages since the used Snowball Stemmer supports the following 14 languages: Arabic, English, Spanish, French, German, Norwegian, Danish, Dutch, Swedish, Italian, Hungarian, Portuguese, Russian and Romanian.
-For the mentioned languages, we upload for each language and the corresponding stemmer and the list of the stopwords.
+We upload for each language and the corresponding stemmer and the list of the stopwords for the mentioned languages.

 <p align="center"> <img src="imgs/supported_languages.png"> </p>

 The supported languages make up most of the tweets in the dataset.
-We process the other languages but we are more sure of the accuracy of the results of the supported languages.
+We process the other languages, but we are more sure of the accuracy of the results of the supported languages.

 <p align="center"> <img src="imgs/comparison.png"> </p>